Extraordinary Whoopie Pies and How They’re Made

 - A heavier greased pan makes cookies spread more.

 We prefer a denser cookie to a very light cookie.
 Too much filling or frosting on very light cookies is overwhelming.
-Our Very Fudgy or Vanilla Bean Dessert Cupcake and Cake Mixes are an excellent choice.
+Our Vanilla Bean Baby Cake Mix is an excellent choice.